beardedbrew/shrt.ly/README.md

 ============
 ## Overview
 ***
-At AppCorp, we recently released our new link shortner internally.
-But there seems to be some problems.
+At AppCorp, we're trying to build our own url shortener.

 **Here is how we wanted it to work.**